 SAP unhelpfully replied stating that the organisation never sent the previous self-declaration on time, so they didn’t accept the issue as resolved.

 The Support Revolution resolution

-After a lot of back-and-forth with SAP, we started to work together – as part of our on-going third-party support relationship.
+After a lot of back-and-forth with SAP, we worked with the organisation as part of our on-going third-party support relationship.
 Our team at Support Revolution have over 20 years’ experience working with SAP and Oracle customers; our experts are well-experienced in SAP’s business practices.

 We knew straight away that the error was on SAP’s part, and not our customer’s.
 We advised our customer on the key areas of SAP’s regulations.
-Specifically, because the customer was not using an SAP-supplied self-service tool, SAP should therefore permit them to correct any errors in their self-declaration.
+Specifically, because the organisation were not using an SAP-supplied self-service tool, SAP should therefore permit them to correct any errors in their self-declaration.